Hong Kong protests: Police fire tear gas in renewed flare of violence | DW | 24.08.2019

 The protests began around 12 weeks ago in opposition to a bill that would allow the territory to extradite people facing criminal charges to mainland China, but the movement has expanded to include wider calls for democracy and an inquiry into police brutality.

-The use of force by police has become a growing issue with protesters, who are angered by the heavy-handed response by authorities
+The use of force by police has become a growing issue with protesters, who are angered by the heavy-handed response from authorities.

-Police have used rubber bullets, tear gas and baton charges against what they describe as more hardcore protesters, but are also accused of beating peaceful demonstrators as well.
+Police have used rubber bullets, tear gas and baton charges against what they describe as more hardcore protesters, but are also accused of beating peaceful demonstrators.

 -